kirbydesign/designsystem/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements:

-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] I have added tests for the changes (for bug fixes / features)
-- [ ] Docs have been added / updated (for bug fixes / features)
+- [ ] I have added/updated the documentation (for bug fixes / features)
+- [ ] I have requested that the changes are code-reviewed
+- [ ] I have requested that the changes are [UX reviewed](.github/CONTRIBUTING.md/#ux-review) (only necessary if your PR introduces visual changes)

 ## PR Type